 the original style.
 He would alternate between turning the

 passages into poetry and turning them into prose.
 These practices

 stretched his vocabulary and his flexibility with language.

-It developed his understanding of style to contrast the way
+It developed his understanding of style by contrasting the way

 he wrote a passage and the way Addison or Steele wrote it.

 on this original method of learning style, the technique is

 actually quite old.
 The Roman rhetoricians called it imitatio

 this idea of imitatio involved not only mimicking specific